rweir4/TheFloorIsLava/README.md

 # The Floor is Lava

+<a href="https://github.com/rweir4/TheFloorIsLava">Live Version</a>

 ## Background
 There is a player (which has the ability to jump) and a board (which has "random" width and height platforms).
 If the player falls off the platforms, they die.
+ - controls: arrow keys to move, space to jump, m to menu

 ## MVP
 1.)
 Board